risk-first/website/menagerie/Coordination-Risk.md

 CP:  waits until the isolated node comes back
 AP:  you can return some value back, but it won't necessarily be the last one.

-This sets an upper bound on [Coordination Risk](Coordination-Risk):  we _can't get rid of it completely in a software system, -or- a system on any other scale.
+This sets an upper bound on [Coordination Risk](Coordination-Risk):  we _can't_ get rid of it completely in a software system, -or- a system on any other scale.
 This explains in part why _countries_ are often created along geographic bounds:

+tbd

 ### Immutability

 Immutability (or write-only data structures) are often presented as a solution to many of the problems of multi-agent systems.
 After all, if values in the system aren't _changing_, then memory is not a scarce resource, and we avoid [race conditions]().
 However, we _still_ have to contend with [Coordination Risk](Coordination-Risk).
 Let's look at two examples.

-First, [BitCoin]() (BTC) is a write-only [distributed ledger](), where agents _compete_ to mine BTC, but also at the same time record transactions on the ledger.
+First, [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) (BTC) is a write-only [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger), where agents _compete_ to mine BTC, but also at the same time record transactions on the ledger.
 But there is _huge_ [Coordination Risk](Coordination-Risk) in BTC, because it is pretty much outright competition.
 If someone beats you to completing a piece of work, then your work is wasted.
 For this reason, BTC agents _coordinate_ into [mining consortia](), so they can avoid working on the same problems at the same time.
 Nevertheless, the performance of BTC is [highly questionable](), and this is because it is entirely competitive.
 In **CAP** terms, BitCoin is tbd.

-Second, [git]() is a write-only ledger of source changes.
+Second, [git](https://en.wikipedia.org/wiki/Git) is a (mainly) write-only ledger of source changes.
 However, as we already discussed, where different agents make incompatible changes, someone has to decide how to resolve the conflicts so that we have a single source of truth.
 The [Coordination Risk](Coordination-Risk) just _doesn't go away_.
 Git is an AP system.

 ### Monitoring